 Now, let’s get into the nitty-gritty of what these two Cricut cutting machines are all about.

 The Cricut Maker 3 is a smarter version of the Cricut maker.
-What I mean by that is that you can cur materials on a mat, or use Cricut smart materials and you can cut smart materials off mat.
+What I mean by that is that you can cut materials on a mat, or use Cricut smart materials and you can cut smart materials off a mat.

 Which of the 2 Cutting Machines Use SVGs?

-The full line of Cricut cutting machines use SVGs and other cut files.
-You just upload the images to Cricut Design Space, follow the prompts to tell the software what you want to do and the software will then turn your files into precise cutting lines, draw lines or printing lines that are perfect for sewing patterns, cut and emboss paper projects, or vinyl lettering and designs.
+The full line of Cricut cutting machines use SVGs and other cut files, for instance.
+You just upload the images to Cricut Design Space, follow the prompts to tell the software what you want to do and the software will then turn your files into precise cutting lines, draw lines or printing lines that are perfect for sewing patterns, cutting, and emboss paper projects, or vinyl lettering and designs.